 Romance scam.
 In this scenario, a scammer pretends to forge an online relationship with their victim.
-Once they’ve gained the victim’s trust, they manipulate them into helping him with his financial issues, sending some money or crypto or sharing sensitive information like private keys, only to cut off all contact when they’ve achieved their malicious goals.
+Once they’ve gained the victim’s trust, they manipulate them into helping him with his financial issues, sending some money or crypto, or sharing sensitive information like private keys, only to cease all contact when they’ve achieved their malicious goals.

 Investment scam.
 An investment scam involves a criminal approaching and successfully convincing their victim to invest in a certain enterprise.
 Being the “man in the middle” between the victim and the investment opportunity, the scammer can direct the user’s funds wherever they wish under the guise of “investing” them.

 E-commerce scam.
 An e-commerce scam entails a scammer pretending to be an online seller offering desirable items at discounted prices.
 They insist that their victims make payment in cryptocurrency to their wallets and once this is done, they disappear without providing the products they had promised.

 How to avoid this scam: Don't respond to trading requests on any social networking platform.
 Limit your communication with your counterparty to the official platform before and during a transaction.

 A triangulation or triangle scam involves two bad actors taking two orders from the same seller almost simultaneously, ultimately confusing a seller into releasing more crypto than has been paid.

 For example, Buyer A takes an order for 5,000 TUSD worth of crypto (Order A), while Buyer B takes an order for the equivalent of 6,000 TUSD (Order B).